nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

    The value must be equal to the number of peripheral types the nRF Desktop central connects to.
    The peripheral type may be either a mouse or a keyboard.
    The nRF Desktop central connects and bonds with only one peripheral of a given type.
 #.
-Define the Bluetooth name filters in the :file:`ble_scan_def.h` file that is located in the board-specific directory in the application configuration folder.
+Define the Bluetooth name filters in the :file:`ble_scan_def.h` file that is located in the board-specific directory in the application configuration directory.
    You must define a Bluetooth name filter for every peripheral type the nRF Desktop central connects to.
    For an example, see :file:`configuration/nrf52840dongle_nrf52840/ble_scan_def.h`.